What is TOPIK?

-- Level applied, area-specific score, total score, average score, and pass or fail will be declared on scroe report
+- Level applied, area-specific score, total score, average score, and pass or fail are declared on score report

 Score report shipping

-For people who appeared in the test overseas, all score reports sent to the affiliated institution of that nation, who will be responsible for distributing to each testee.
+For people who appeared in the test overseas, all score reports are sent to the affiliated institution of that nation, who will be responsible for distributing to each test taker.

-Those who took the test overseas can confirm their score on the website (www.topik.go.kr).
+Those who took the test overseas can also confirm their score on the website (www.topik.go.kr).